Film watched: The Thing That Couldn't Die

 Tropes present in the Mystery Science Theater 3000 presentation include:

-- Actor Allusion: The "All night paleontologist" seems to greatly resemble Franklin D. Roosevelt.
+- Actor Allusion: Invoked.
+The "all-night paleontologist" seems to greatly resemble Franklin D. Roosevelt.

 - Arson, Murder, and Jaywalking: Near the end of the scenes where Boyd the obviously evil fieldhand talks his friend into stealing from the chest, peeps on the female guests, and steals from his boss' bedsidenote ...Servo: Well, I only peeped for six hours, but I'm going to put eight on my timecard.